Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Semi-discrete FEM

-This leads to a quasi-optimal $O(h^2|\log h|)$ convergence for the spatial discretization by linear FEs.
-To achieve an optimal $O(h^2)$ convergence, a stronger regularity assumption on $u$ is required and that, in turn imposes severe restrictions on initial data.
-Thus, the upper bound in Theorem \ref{th1} is not sharp even for the case of smooth initial data, that is, $H^2$-regularity on the initial data $u_0$ is not sufficient to get an optimal $O(h^2)$ convergence rate.
-Furthermore, it is clear that this upper bound is not suitable for the case of nonsmooth initial data.
-Therefore, we propose in the next section an approach via delicate energy arguments that provides valid error bounds for the problem with both smooth and nonsmooth initial data.
+This leads to a quasi-optimal $O(h^2\ell_h)$ convergence.
+To achieve an optimal $O(h^2)$ convergence, a stronger regularity assumption on $u$ is required and that, in turn imposes severe restrictions on the initial data $u_0$.
+Thus, the error bound in \eqref{e1} is not sharp even for the case of smooth $u_0$, that is, $H^2$-regularity on $u_0$ is not sufficient to get an optimal $O(h^2)$ convergence rate.
+Furthermore, it is clear that this upper bound is not suitable for the case of nonsmooth $u_0$.
+Therefore, we propose in the next section an approach via delicate energy arguments that provides optimal error bounds for both cases: smooth and nonsmooth $u_0$.

+\begin{remark} Our forthcoming convergence analysis can be easily extended if the source term $f=f(x,t,u(x,t))$ in the problem \eqref{a}, assuming that $f$ is sufficiently regular in the three variables and satisfies that $|f(x,t,z_1)-f(x,t,z_2)|\le C|z_1-z_2|$ for $z_1,z_2 \in \mathbb{R}$ (that is, $f$ is Lipschitz continuous in the third variable).
+Studying the regularity properties of the continuous solution $u$ remains an open problem in this case.